A FAMILY TURNS ITS BACK ON CHILDREN AND CONVINCES YOU OTHERWISE

 The ACA is the nation’s only camp accreditation body.
 We uncovered the fact that their accreditation procedures are dangerously flawed if not primarily a paper tiger.
 Their lobbying efforts further erode child protections in favor of camp profiteering.

-We have also recently discovered that top ACA officials lied to us about their knowledge of our daughter’s death and their assistance in pushing to accredit Summerkids almost immediately after the camp killed our daughter.
+We have also recently discovered that top ACA officials lied to us about their knowledge of our daughter’s death and their assistance in pushing to accredit Summerkids almost immediately after Roxie’s brutal death.
 Much more on this story to come.
 Parents, we implore you to rethink the value of ACA accreditation and contact us for further information.

 Again, our organization, and we as parents, will never relent until we uncover every iota of what happened and why.
 That is what advocacy is all about.
 That is what advocacy looks like.
 That is how change happens.